Special Pricing Ends

 So, in this day and age, we can say that it’s important to be spotted by a blogger - and the wine industry is no different.
 There are a plethora of wine enthusiasts and experts who are always looking to try new wines, explore new brands and show their audience what’s happening in the industry.

 Amidst all bloggers is Fabien Lainé.
 Fabien was previously a sommelier, and is now a well known wine blogger in France.
 Along with blogging about wine and food, Fabien is also the mastermind behind CreativeFabien.
 He is known as a digital marketer, content creator and editor through several different media, and is also a photographer and videographer.

-In conversation with Editor in Chief of Paris Wine Cup, Lainé talks about his journey in the wine industry, and how to get your wine brand in the eyes of a successful blogger.
+In conversation with Editor of Paris Wine Cup, Lainé talks about his journey in the wine industry, and how to get your wine brand in the eyes of a successful blogger.

 It is pretty simple after attending a food and wine school for four years, I worked as a chef briefly then I went working more into the restaurant side and I use to be a head sommelier for many years in Norway.
 Also in the spare time I use to invest a lot of my time and money into traveling and creating a blog as I wanted to share more.
 After many years abroad including Switzerland and Norway, I moved back to France to create my own company and live for my passion.
 Wine has always been part of my life, as I am originally from South West of France, and wine is really part of our culture down here, I remember my first harvest it was probably four years old